LiorHai24/Theatre_Homework/Instructions.md

 - Monitor API usage for suspicious patterns

 **Authentication & Authorization**:
-- Implement JWT (JSON Web Tokens) or OAuth2 for user authentication (not implemented yet)
+- Implement JWT (JSON Web Tokens) or OAuth2 for user authentication
-- Use role-based access control (RBAC) for different user permissions (maybe later)
+- Use role-based access control (RBAC) for different user permissions
-- Secure API endpoints with authentication middleware (we should do this)
+- Secure API endpoints with authentication middleware
-- Implement session management and token refresh mechanisms (TODO)
+- Implement session management and token refresh mechanisms
-- Use HTTPS in production to encrypt data in transit (if you remember)
+- Use HTTPS in production to encrypt data in transit
-- Store sensitive credentials in environment variables (never in code) - but for now you can hardcode them
+- Store sensitive credentials in environment variables (never in code)

 **Input Validation & Sanitization**:
 - Validate all input data on both client and server side